bseverns/seedBox/docs/roadmaps/resonator.md

 - Each voice stores frequency, damping, brightness, feedback, and bank/mode so we can swap DSP topologies later without touching the scheduler.

+Want receipts? `test/test_engine/test_resonator_voice_pool.cpp` is our gritty tour guide.
+Those assertions cross-check the seed→voice handoff, make sure the modal frequency ratios land exactly where the atlas promises, and confirm we steal voices FIFO-style when the pool gets slammed.
+Crack it open while you read this section and you can watch the pool choreography line up point-for-point.

 ## Seed genome mapping

 | Seed field | How it's used |